For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

-Join us on Monday October 27th for a lecture with Rita Simon as part of our lecture series titled, Interfacing Private Law .
+Join us on Monday October 27th for a lecture with Rita Simon as part of Interfacing Private Law lecture series titled, Repair or Replace?
+Legal Remedies and the Decline of Repair Culture in Eastern Europe.

-Event details of Interfacing Private Law Lecture Series with Rita Simon (Charles University, Prague)
+Event details of Interfacing Private Law Lecture Series with Rita Simon (Palacký University Olomouc)

 Date